Return to Peyton Place (film): Plot

 In Peyton Place the book is heavily criticized by its townspeople.
 Constance is soon disappointed with Allison for allowing so many changes to be made during the book's editing process.
 Selena is disgusted by the way she is portrayed in the book.
-She loses her mind, as a result, and strikes Nils with a fireplace poker, having flashed back to her past trauma and confusing him with Lucas, her abuser.
+She loses her mind, as a result, and strikes Nils with a fireplace poker, having flashed back to her past trauma and confusing him with Luke, her abuser.

 Meanwhile, Mike Rossi, principal of the local high school, husband of Constance and the only defender of Allison's book, risks being discharged by the head of the school board, Mrs. Carter, for refusing to remove Allison's book from the school library.
 At the Carter home, Ted confronts Raffaella about her quarrel with his mother.
 Realizing that Ted will never stand up to his mother, Raffaella reveals she is pregnant, before angrily leaving him.
 Determined, now, to terminate her pregnancy, she purposely causes a skiing accident to end it.

 When Allison finds out Mike has been fired, she decides to face the wrath of Peyton Place's residents.
 They are still incensed by their barely disguised fictional counterparts and her book's revelations of the town's many secrets.
 She is immediately confronted by her mother for having sold her decency and self-respect for success and money.
 Despite the quarrel with her mother, Allison decides to support Mike, who has taken his case of being fired directly to Peyton Place's town hall.

 Among the people defending Mike are Lewis, Nils, and Ted.
 Nils points out that the bigoted townspeople have now driven away Selena, who is nowhere to be found, revealing his hope to marry her if she ever returns to Peyton Place.
 Selena returns and blames the small-minded townspeople for making her feel ashamed, while thanking Allison for having written the truth about their hypocrisy.
 In the end Roberta is denounced and Mike is given back his job after Constance publicly points out that the older, bigoted townspeople have been manipulating the lives of their children for far too long.

 Afterwards, Allison, having emotionally matured and become an adult, breaks off her affair with Lewis, explaining that she does not want to ruin his marriage.
 She decides to leave Peyton Place to start a new life elsewhere.